 From facial recognition software to the controversial robotic “police dogs,” artificial intelligence is becoming an increasingly prominent aspect of the legal system.
-AI even allocates which neighborhoods receive police department resources, determining how many officers are needed in certain areas based on crime statistics.
+AI even allocates police resources to different neighborhoods, determining how many officers are needed in certain areas based on crime statistics.
 But can algorithms determine the likelihood that someone will commit a crime, and if they can, is it ethical to use this technology to sentence individuals to prison?

 Algorithms that attempt to predict recidivism (the likelihood that a criminal will commit future offenses) sift through data to produce a recidivism score, which ostensibly indicates the risk a person poses to their community.
 As Karen Hao explains for the MIT Technology Review,

-Human error and racial bias contribute to over-incarceration, so reseachers are hoping that color-blind computers can make better choices for us.
+Human error and racial bias contribute to over-incarceration, so researchers are hoping that color-blind computers can make better choices for us.

 But in her book When Machines Can Be Judge, Jury, and Executioner: Justice in the Age of Artificial Intelligence, former judge Katherine B. Forrest explains that Black offenders are far more likely to be labeled high-risk by algorithms than their white counterparts, a fact which further speaks to the well-documented racial bias of algorithms.
-Hao reminds us that
+As Hao reminds us,

 Judges may assume a score generated by AI is infallible, and change their ruling accordingly.

 In his article, Hillman makes a reference to Loomis v.
 Wisconsin, a landmark case for recidivism algorithms.
-In 2016, Eric Loomis of Wisconsin was arrested for driving a car that had been involved in a drive-by shooting, and the judge tacked an additional six years onto his sentence solely because of his high COMPAS score.
+In 2016, Eric Loomis was arrested for driving a car that had been involved in a drive-by shooting.
+During sentencing, the judge tacked an additional six years onto his sentence due to his high COMPAS score.
 Loomis attempted to challenge the validity of the score, but the courts ultimately upheld Northpointe’s right to protect trade secrets and not reveal how the number had been reached.
 Though COMPAS scores aren’t currently admissible in court as evidence against a defendant, the judge in the Loomis case did take it into account during sentencing, which sets a dangerous precedent.

 Even if we could predict a person’s future behavior with complete accuracy, replacing a judge with a computer would make an already dehumanizing process dystopian.
-Hillman asserts that
+Hillman argues that,

 In other words, attention to nuance is lost completely when defendants become data sets.
 The solution to racial bias isn’t to bring in artificial intelligence, but to strengthen our own empathy and sense of shared humanity, which will always produce more equitable rulings than AI can.